henryzhongsc/half_tael_DQN/README.md

 # half_tael_DQN
-> A foreign exchange trading bot with quite some personalities, utilizing DQN+RNN with persona-driven adjustments.
+> A foreign exchange trading bot with quite some personalities, utilizing DQN with persona-driven adjustments.
+>
+> 📌 v1.0 | 2019-07-26 | Trading platform and trial DQN (two currencies) done.

 ---
 A proper [`README.md`](https://github.com/choH/half_tael_DQN/blob/master/README.md) file will be written once the project is fully developed (or once reached a certain milestone).
 During the developing stage, records will be update on [`CHANGELOG.md`](https://github.com/choH/half_tael_DQN/blob/master/CHANGELOG.md).